RSE-Sheffield/fair4rs-lesson-setup/README.md

-# FAIR4RS lesson setup
+# UoS-RSE FAIR for Research Software lesson setup

-Instructions for setting up a lesson repository for the University of Sheffield FAIR4RS training programme.
+Instructions for setting up a lesson repository for the University of Sheffield FAIR for Research Software training programme.

 ## Create a new lesson repository from the Carpentries Workbench Template